 Note: You are not certified and cannot use the title "Certified Interior Designer" until the Board processes your certification.

-Regardless of when obtained, your certification will expire on June 30th of the next even-numbered year (for example, June 30, 2020).
+Regardless of when obtained, your certificate expires June 30th of every even-numbered year.